 Jonathan "Cab" Phillips-bass

 Johnny & The Nuforms first gig at Pennard Church Hall,(March 1978) including Roger " Scrumpy " White- bass, Paul " Animal" Griffiths- guitar, Jeremy Ratcliffe (R.i.P.
 1980's?)
 AD Reader- guitar, Johnathon " Bung " Phillips (R.i.P 2001) - vocals.
-The Bishopston contingent, DC10s recording at Swansea Sound and Spaceward Studio's, fanzine cover, record sleeve, Coach House poster and play list for Gower Inn gig
+The Bishopston contingent, DC10s recording at Swansea Sound and Spaceward Studio's, fanzine cover, record sleeve, various gig posters and play list for Gower Inn gig